Where to buy a PS4: all the retailers with console stock and bundles available

 If you've been wondering where to buy a PS4, you're not the only one.
 Now that Nintendo Switch stock has run dry, folks are turning their attention to more traditional consoles in efforts to stay entertained in this crazy new world.

 That means PS4 and PS4 Pro stock has been running a little thin on the ground over the last few days.
-We're here to help, however, by running through all the retailers in both the US and UK who still have the PS4 on their (digital) shelves.
+We're here to help, however, by running through all the retailers in the US, UK and Australia who still have the PS4 on their (digital) shelves.

 That's right, you'll find plenty of PS4 stock available through the stores listed below, with bundles, standalone consoles, and extra accessories still available for delivery at a range of retailers.